 First, create a dedicated page about the story on your website for them to link to.
 Then, reach out to a handful of journalists and/or publications that you can see really valuing your story.
 Be sure to give context to your request, follow their rules, write a compelling subject line on your pitch email, and be helpful, not boastful.
-Read this blog post to learn more about pitching your story to journalists (which includes two email templates right in the post).

 21. Set up press request alerts and look for opportunities to send quotes.

 Press request alerts are requests for sources of information from journalists.
 These journalists are constantly looking for quotes from specific people to feature in their article, and there are several mediums they use to send requests and find those quotes.

-Here's a list from HubSpot's Director of Acquisition Matthew Barby of the services you can sign up for to receive alerts from journalists in your inbox:
+Here's a list from HubSpot's VP of Marketing Matthew Barby of the services you can sign up for to receive alerts from journalists in your inbox:

 - HARO (one of the most popular free services)